Desk with Laptop, Calculator, Files and small model of house with epc colours

 This is described in the DEA Smart Auditing Rules, applied by the Energy Assessor Scheme Operating Board - http://easob.co.uk/

 This means it is very likely the energy assessor will have their EPC audited by their accreditation scheme and the evidence scrutinised to make sure there is sufficient proof to support the overridden u-values.
-There are consequences if an EPC fails audit.

-Energy Assessors are therefore very careful to make sure that any evidence they submit is sufficient before overriding u-values in the assessment.
+Energy assessors are therefore very careful to make sure that any evidence they submit is sufficient before overriding u-values in the assessment.

 In my limited experience in this field of work, this situation is extremely rare.

-These are all components of 'building fabric' through which heat is lost to the outside.
-The more heat is lost, the more the heating system has to work to maintain the internal temperature of the property.
-This results in greater running costs, and because the EPC rating currently is a cost-based metric, the EPC rating is brought down.
+When less heat is lost through the building fabric, the heating system has to work less to maintain the internal temperature of the property.
+This results in lower running costs, and because the EPC rating currently is a cost-based metric, the EPC rating is improved.

 Another important area I wanted to check before visiting site was whether the main heating system and mechanical ventilation systems were listed in the Product Characteristics Database (PCDB).